entepe85/firefox-tabs-below-navbar/README.md

 # firefox-tabs-below-navbar
-userChrome.css customization to put Firefox's (and forks) Proton UI tabs below the navigation bar
+userChrome.css customization to move Firefox's (and forks) Proton UI tabs below the navigation bar and the tab close button to the left.

+**PSA: This works well on GNOME, macOS and Windows 11.
+It's largely untested on other platforms / within other desktop environments.**

 ![grafik](https://github.com/user-attachments/assets/1690925a-82f0-4cde-b574-48dabffbafa3)